-When a repurchase demand is received from a third party investor, the relevant data is reviewed and captured so that an estimated future loss can be calculated.
-The key factors that are used in the estimated loss calculation are as follows: (i) lien position, (ii) payment status, (iii) claim type, (iv) unpaid principal balance, (v) interest rate, and (vi) validity of the demand.
-Other data is captured and is useful for management purposes; the actual estimated loss is generally based on these key factors.
+When a repurchase demand is received from a third party investor, the data is reviewed and captured.
+The key factors that are captured are as follows: (i) lien position, (ii) payment status, (iii) claim type, (iv) unpaid principal balance, (v) interest rate, and (vi) validity of the demand.
+Other data is also captured and is useful for management purposes.
 The Company conducts its own review upon the receipt of a repurchase demand.
 In many instances, the Company is able to resolve the issues relating to the repurchase demand by the third party investor without having to make any payments to the investor.